 Collective Bargaining Process Overview

-It’s not uncommon for workers and employers to disagree about crucial employment terms, which can cause conflict in the workplace or threats of strike.
-Some employees organize together, and use union representation to negotiate important labor issues.
+It's not uncommon for workers and employers to disagree about crucial employment terms and conditions, which can cause conflict in the workplace or threats of strike.
+Some employees organize together and use union representation to negotiate important labor issues.
 This article provides a basic overview of the collective bargaining process.

 What Is Collective Bargaining?

 Frequently, unions or groups of employees work together as a unit to communicate and negotiate common interests with an employer.
 While organized and unified, workers can be more effective in negotiations than they would otherwise be as individuals.
 The term "collective bargaining" refers to the process where workers negotiate with an employer about terms and conditions of employment.